gobysec/GobyExtension/README.md

 ![](./img/fofa-html.png)

-If you want know more, you can [download the code](https://gobies.org/FOFA.zip) to view the details.
+If you want to know more, you can [download the code](https://gobies.org/FOFA.zip) to view the details.

 The final effect is shown below: